syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-    N> This is called high-level recording, as the events are recorded with the method names of the Syncfusion namespace after recognizing the Syncfusion control, unlike the low-level recording in which the Syncfusion controls are not recognized by QTP and the events are recorded with default method names as shown below.
+    N> This is called high-level recording, as the events are recorded with the method names of the Syncfusion namespace after recognizing the Syncfusion control, unlike the low-level recording where the Syncfusion controls are not recognized by QTP and the events are recorded with default method names as shown here.